What is acquired keratoderma?

-Acquired keratoderma are keratodermas that are NOT inherited as a primary genetic condition.
-They may occur as part of a generalised skin condition (some of which may be inherited) or as a result of another illness.
+Acquired keratoderma is a keratoderma that is NOT inherited as a primary genetic condition.
+It may occur as part of a generalised skin condition (some of which may be inherited) or as a result of another illness.

 How does acquired keratoderma present?

 Acquired palmoplantar keratoderma is more likely to present in adulthood (compared with inherited keratodermas which usually present in childhood).
 It presents with thickening of the skin of the palms and/or soles which may be diffuse (involving most of the palms and soles) or focal (localised mainly to pressure areas).

 - Dermatophyte fungal infection (tinea)